BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 ![](/img/img_0828.jpg)

 At the end of the road we are on, is an old abandoned church and cemetery, Trumpan.
 Another scene of warring clans taking revenge on each other by massacring innocents in a church while worshipping.
-Perched overlooking the sea, sad and desolate.
+Perched overlooking the sea....sad and desolate.

 ![](/img/img_0834.jpg)